voidwalker-sagewire/mark-api/BUILD_VLOG_PIPELINE.md

 copy-then-switch-apps-then-paste round trip required.
 Card ID tap-to-reuse (for re-running/updating a specific row) is unchanged.

+### 2026-08-04 (seventh pass) — Library had no loading feedback or timeout (patched by Claude)

+`loadLibrary()` showed a static "Loading..." string with no spinner and, critically, no timeout on the fetch itself -- a slow `/recent-content` response (cold container, large sheet, gspread being sluggish) or a genuine hang looked identical to "still working," with no way to tell them apart.
+Same root issue as the original upload button before its debug-logging pass earlier this session. **Fix:** added a real spinner with a live elapsed-time counter, plus a 20-second `AbortController` ceiling -- a hang now fails visibly with a clear timeout message instead of spinning forever.

+### 2026-08-04 (eighth pass) — Google Drive downloads needed gdown, not plain requests (patched by Claude)

+Testing `/process-video-url` against a real AppSheet-stored video (confirmed to live in Google Drive, in an auto-created `MARK_Files_` folder inside the app's Drive space -- Mike didn't set this up manually, AppSheet does it automatically) failed with ffmpeg erroring `moov atom not found`.
+Root cause: `requests.get()` on a `drive.google.com/uc?...` link returns Google's HTML virus-scan interstitial page for larger files, not the actual video bytes -- ffmpeg was trying to decode an HTML page saved with a `.mp4` extension.
+Neither the static `&confirm=t` trick nor Google's newer `drive.usercontent.google.com` endpoint solved it; both need a token Google generates per-request, not a static one.

+**Fix:** `gdown` — already sitting unused in `requirements.txt` — handles this confirmation-token flow automatically. `/process-video-url` now detects Drive URLs and routes them through `gdown.download(..., fuzzy=True)` instead of `requests.get()`;
+non-Drive URLs still use the original plain-GET path unchanged.

 ### 2026-08-04 (same day, third pass) — CORS blocking the hosted uploader (patched by Claude)

 First real test of `mark-uploader.html` (hosted on GitHub Pages at